yugabyte/yugabyte-db/docs/content/latest/secure/authentication/client-authentication.md

 {{< note title="Tip" >}}

-To connect to a particular database, a user must not only pass the `--pg_hba_conf` checks, but must have the `CONNECT` privilege for the database.
-If you want to restrict which users can connect to which databases, it's usually easier to control this by granting or revoking `CONNECT` privilege than to put the rules in `pg_hba_conf` entries.
+To connect to a particular database, a user must not only pass the `--ysql_hba_conf` checks, but must have the `CONNECT` privilege for the database.
+If you want to restrict which users can connect to which databases, it's usually easier to control this by granting or revoking `CONNECT` privilege than to put the rules in `ysql_hba_conf` entries.

 {{< /note >}}